 - One problem with very early or ultra 10miu pregnancy testing is that you may detect failed implantations or very early miscarriages that you would otherwise be blissfully unaware of and this may cause upset & distress.

 - This does occur in a small but significant percentage of early implantations, which never continue and would never have been detected with pregnancy tests used from the first day of the missed period.

 There is a faint line on my pregnancy test

-Misinterpreting very faint lines as positives are common, and will only lead to disappointment, and is the very reason that Clearblue has gone over to a pregnancy test that gives a simple answer of positive or negative, “pregnant” or not pregnant”.
+- Misinterpreting very faint lines as positives are common, and will only lead to disappointment, and is the very reason that Clearblue went over to a pregnancy test that gives a simple answer of positive or negative, “pregnant” or not pregnant”.